dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 - What is the final product (e.g. App, URL, Medium, etc)?

 - How does this project drive value to the Ocean ecosystem?
+This is best expressed as Expected ROI, details [here](On-ROI).

 ## Project Deliverables - Category